Lullabot/lb-ebook-poc/src/ebooks/keeping-government-consistent/cover.md

 slug: "keeping-government-consistent"
 title: "Keeping State Government Websites Consistent and Accessible"
 ---
-Challenges and Solutions to Overcome Them
+The Challenges of Maintaining Consistent Standards and How to Overcome Them